-- ◆ total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196,100 million, giving a notional past service deficit of £22,000 million; and - ♦ the SCAPE rate, set by HMT, is used to determine the notional investment return.
-The current SCAPE rate is 2.4% above the rate of CPI. assumed real rate of return is 2.4% in excess of prices and 2% in excess of earnings.
-The rate of real earnings growth is assumed to be 2.2%.
-The assumed nominal rate of return including earnings growth is 4.45%.

-The next valuation result is due to be implemented from 1 April 2023.
+- employer contribution rates set at 28.68% of pensionable pay (including a 0.08% administration levy); - ◆ total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262,000 million and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222,200 million, giving a notional past service deficit of £39,800 million; and - the SCAPE discount rate, set by HMT, is used to determine the notional investment return.
+The current SCAPE rate is 1.7% above the rate of CPI and is based on the Office for Budget Responsibility's forecast for long-term GDP growth. - The next valuation result is due to be implemented from 1 April 2027.

-The employer's pension costs paid to TPS in the period amounted to £999,000 (2021: £1,060,000).
+The employer's pension costs paid to TPS in the period amounted to £981,000 (2022: £971,000).
 A copy of the valuation report and supporting documentation is on the Teachers' Pension Scheme website.